 Damascus is a tiny city located in the state of Georgia.
 With a population of 203 people and just one neighborhood, Damascus is the 469th largest community in Georgia.

-When you are in Damascus, you'll notice that it is more blue-collar than most other communities in America.
-56.64% of Damascus’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Damascus is generally considered to be a blue-collar town.
+56.64% of the Damascus workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Damascus is a city of construction workers and builders, professionals, and production and manufacturing workers.
 There are especially a lot of people living in Damascus who work in healthcare (16.08%), farm management occupations (10.49%), and office and administrative support (9.09%).

 As is often the case in a small city, Damascus doesn't have a public transportation system that people use for their commute.